 Proper UV protection and an ongoing skincare routine with good quality medical grade ingredients and no occlusive fillers can help you maintain your treatment results by promoting the healthy function of the skin cells and keeping your skin healthy and nourished.

 Laser resurfacing treatments are safe as long as they’re performed by a well-trained, experienced provider.
 With improper use, there can be a risk of burns to the skin.
 There can also be a chance of unwanted side effects such as post-inflammatory hyperpigmentation (PIH) if proper protocols or skin preparation aren’t followed.

-We also require you to have a consultation to determine the most suitable treatment for your skin type, and you must prep your skin before treatment, which usually involves a pigment inhibiting serum and UV protection.
+We also recommend having a consultation to determine the most suitable treatment for your skin type, and prepping your skin before treatment, which usually involves a pigment inhibiting serum and UV protection.
 We’re happy to discuss skin preparation in detail during your consultation.

 What are the different Laser Resurfacing Treatments?

 For Laser Resurfacing, we use Fraxel, Erbium or a CO2 Fractional Laser, depending on your skin’s condition and your skin type.